Hawaiʻi State House · District 28

 Sand Island — known traditionally as Mauliola — carries a deep and layered history.
 Long before it was shaped by modern harbor development, this place held meaning in Native Hawaiian tradition.
 During World War II, it also served as a Japanese American internment site — a reminder that our islands carry both beauty and difficult chapters in their past.

-Places like this remind us that the future of Honolulu should respect its past while creating space for the next generation to enjoy our island together.
+Places like this remind us that the future of Honolulu should respect its past — and create real space for the families who love it.

 Join the Campaign →